 Black Eyed Peas Boom, Boom, Pow and Gotta Feeling

 I was attending my usual kickboxing class when Black Eye Peas “” played over the sound system.
 That was the first moment I ever heard that song.
-I like the upbeat feeling it gave me while I worked out.
+I liked the upbeat feeling it gave me while I worked out.
 I Gotta Feeling

-A couple of weeks later the Techno group performed at the Super Bowl XLV halftime entertainment show.
+A couple of weeks later, the Techno group performed at the Super Bowl XLV halftime entertainment show.
 Because “I Gotta Feeling” was part of the Black Eye Peas halftime performance, I saw the members of the band for the first time and realized they were something special.
 The following week, I did a little research and discovered it was the first single to score one million downloads in the UK.

-Topping the Charts
+Topping the Billboard Charts

 The group kept getting better and better.
 By 2009, the foursome did something rare.
 They held the #1 and #2 places at the same time with "Boom Boom Pow" and "I Gotta Feeling" on Billboard’s Hot 100 Chart.